HyagoOliveira/FluxEvaluationProject/README.md

 ## Summary

-This Unity project is for the Gameplay Programmer Evaluation for Flux Games.
+This Unity project is an evaluation for the Gameplay Programmer position at Flux Games.

 All the legacy code was replaced for new scripts.
-Each new class is code-documented for the main public functions and fields/properties.
+Each one is code-documented for the main public functions and fields/properties.

+Also, I did small changes for each commit to better reference those changes.

 ## Tasks

-Bellow you can check all required tasks and its details and commits:
+In the next sections you'll check all required tasks and its details and commits.

+## Use new scripts for the Player

+Although not required, I decided to create new scripts for the Player since the given ones were very coupled, confused and hard to work upon.

+I created 3 main scripts which encapsulate only one main functionality:

+1. [PlayerInputHandler][17]: use the new Input System to receive and process the inputs, forwarding them into `PlayerMotor` actions.
+2. [PlayerMotor][18]: updates the physics (using a local CharacterController) and the `PlayerAnimator` according.
+3. [PlayerAnimator][19]: deal with the Player animations inside the AnimationController asset.

+With those scripts, it become easy to change/add new features since each one does only one thing alone, as the Single Responsibility Principle (from SOLID) advise us.

-### Double Jump
+## Double Jump

 After the PlayerMotor component was created, only a [few changes were added][1] in order to active the double jump.
 A possible future feature could be to add multiple jumps in this same component.

-### Change Color
+## Change Color Randomly

 ![Player using random colors](/Images/PlayerRandomColors.png)